vuejs/theme/README.md

 # Vue Theme

-WIP VitePress theme for the new version of Vue documentation.
+WIP VitePress theme for the new version of Vue documentation. **Currently under heavy development - if you are not a team member working on this project, please do not open issues or PRs until it stabilizes.**

 ## Development Setup